scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 }
 ```

-We've also plugged a few soundness problems caused by inferring too much when matching on abstract, union and intersection types.
+We've also plugged a few soundness problems (e.g. [#5667](https://github.com/lampepfl/dotty/issues/5667)) caused by inferring too much when matching on abstract, union and intersection types.
+For more information, see PR [#5736](https://github.com/lampepfl/dotty/pull/5736).

 ## Other changes
 Some of the other notable changes include the following: